-It is the responsibility of each student to read the Radiography Program Catalog/Handbook very closely and adhere to all policies.
-It is also the responsibility of the student to request clarification of any policies or policy changes.
-This handbook is a reference should you have any questions regarding policies, procedures or expectations in the future.
+It is the responsibility of each student to READ this handbook closely, adhere to all policies and to request clarification of any policies or policy changes.

 Section I Includes, but is not limited to, an introduction to the Program , to Administration for the hospital and Medical Imaging, our mission statement, purpose and goals.
 Section II Includes, but is not limited to, policies such as tuition/ fees, dress code, inclement weather plan, HIPAA and FERPA, Safety and Health, and web based communication.
 Section III Program disciplinary actions, both academic and non-academic in nature are discussed here, Student Appeals and Grievance Procedure, and attendance.
 Section IV Academic standards and requirements, student achievement program, quarter schedule and holiday breaks.
 Section V Clinical Standards, requirements and syllabi for each quarter, Radiation Protection, ARRT requirements, rotation evaluations and rotational information.
 Section VI Information regarding JRCERT, ARRT, ALDPE, DCH Health System, and other information.
 Section VII DCH policies, documentation, emergency codes, and Program forms.
 Section VIII Quick reference of phone numbers and contacts.